Vũng Tàu (city): History

-According to archeological excavations in 2002 and 2005 in Giồng Lớn, a coastal sandbank in Long Sơn island, humans have existed about 2nd millennium BC.
-Evidence of burial sites, working tools, clay pots, jewelleries, weapons and other tools suggested close connections with Óc Eo Culture and trade activities with nearby countries.
+According to archeological excavations in 2002 and 2005 in Giồng Lớn, a coastal sandbank in Long Sơn island, humans have lived in the area since the 2nd millennium BC.
+Evidence of burial sites, working tools, clay pots, jewelleries, weapons and other tools suggested close connections with the Óc Eo Culture and trade activities with nearby countries.

 Between 1st and 7th centuries, Vung Tau was ruled by Funan, who were replaced by the Chenla Kingdom.
 Little is known of Vũng Tàu during the Funan and Chenla period.

-In 1295, Zhou Daguan, a Yuan Chinese diplomat serving under Temur Khan, passed by Vũng Tàu on his official voyage to Angkor, Chenla.
-In his book The Customs of Cambodia referred to Vũng Tàu as Zhenpu (Chân Bồ), which he described as the border of Chenla.
+In 1295, Zhou Daguan, a Yuan Chinese diplomat serving under Temur Khan, passed by a place called Zhenpu (真蒲, also written as Chen-p'u or Chân Bồ), probably in the region of Vũng Tàu or southern Vietnam, on his official voyage to Angkor.
+In his book The Customs of Cambodia, he describes Zhenpu as the frontier and territory of Cambodia.

-Since departing from Wenzhou, it has not done anything yet.
-It traveled through the ports of Fujian and Guangzhou, crossed the Qizhou Sea, and reached Champa via the Jiaozhi Sea.
-Moreover, if the wind blows from Champa, you can reach Zhenpu in half a month, which is its territory.During 14th and 15th centuries, the cape that would become Vũng Tàu was a swamp which European trading ships visited regularly.
+During 14th and 15th centuries, the cape that would become Vũng Tàu was a swamp which European trading ships visited regularly.
 The ships' activities inspired the name Vũng Tàu, which means "anchorage".
 The Portuguese referred to this place as Oporto Cinco Chagas or simply Cinco Chagas in their maps.
 Apres de Mannevillette (1707–1780), one of the greatest French chart-publishers, mentioned Saint Jacques in his book La Neptune Oriental.
 This term was later adopted by Europeans and the French.